-As of December 31, 2021, the outstanding loan obligation of HHIC-Phil to the Bank remains at USD82, exclusive of accrued and compounded interest, as well as penalty on interest and principal.
-This is expected to be settled with the approval of the APA.
+As of December 31, 2021, the outstanding loan obligation of HHIC-Phil to the Bank remains at USD149, but this is expected to be settled with the approval of the APA.

 Except for the above-mentioned proceedings, the Bank is not aware of any suits and claims by or against it or its subsidiaries, which if decided adversely, would have a material effect on its financial position or operating results.